rgb-archive/spec/rgb_specification_bip_style.md

 ### Contract

-When a issuer emit a share of an asset, he must also release a public contract with the following structure: <br>
+When a issuer emits a share of an asset, he must also release a public contract with the following structure: <br>
 <pre>
 {
 	"version": Integer  # RGB version